JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/configuringJTM_in_wdls.rst

    runtime {
        time: "00:30:00"         # up to 72hrs
-       mem: "5G"                # you get a exclusive machine no matter what this setting is.
+       memory: "5G"                # you get a exclusive machine no matter what this setting is.
 You have two choices: ["115G"|"500G"]
        poolname: "small"        # your choice.
        node: 1                  # number of nodes in the pool.
 You only need to set this higher when you are scattering a job.
        nwpn: 1                  # number of workers per node (max is number of threads).
 This depends on the job's memory & thread requirements.